Brussels Map

 Around Place and Avenue Louise, you’ll find numerous luxurious boutiques.

 A massive boulevard with two names: Boulevard de Waterloo on the north side and Avenue de la Toison d’Or on the south side.
-It’s the center of the uptown, with many shops.
+It’s the center of the uptown.
 Luxury boutiques are primarily found on the north side.

 20. Léopold (Metro Trône)